swift-serverless/Breeze/Examples/GitHubHook/README.md

-# Breeze WebHook
+# Breeze GitHubHook

-## Serverless WebHook with Breeze
+## Serverless GitHubHook with Breeze

 The example shows how to implement the following webhook with AsyncHTTPClient.

-- GetWebHook: A simple GET webhook.
-- PostWebHook: A simple POST webhook.
+- GitHubHook: A webhook ready to validate an event received from GitHub.

 ## Requirements